codeandconspire/globalgoals.org/README.md

 ### Start the server

-During development use the `restart` script which loads the variables in the `.env` file before starting the server.
-Files are watched for changes which will restart the server.
+During development use the `restart` script which loads the variables in the `.env` file, before starting the server.
+The server watches for file changes and restarts when needed.

 ```bash
 $ npm restart